jihoonakang/pyBaram_xccels/doc/src/examples.rst

 Transonic flow over RAE2822 airfoil
 ===================================
-One of the famous benchmark to solve transonic flow over airfoil.
-The detail flow conditions can be obtained from `NPARC validation page <https://www.grc.nasa.gov/www/wind/valid/raetaf/raetaf.html>`_.
+One of the famous benchmarks involves solving transonic flow over an airfoil.
+Detailed flow conditions can be obtained from the `NPARC validation page <https://www.grc.nasa.gov/www/wind/valid/raetaf/raetaf.html>`_.
-The mesh file is obtained from `SU2 tutorial page <https://su2code.github.io/tutorials/Turbulent_2D_Constrained_RAE2822/>`_.
-Procedures to obtain steady-state solution are presented as follows.
+The mesh file is obtained from the `SU2 tutorial page <https://su2code.github.io/tutorials/Turbulent_2D_Constrained_RAE2822/>`_.
+The procedures to obtain a steady-state solution are presented as follows:

 1. Convert mesh::